kubernetes/website/content/en/docs/tasks/debug/debug-cluster/kubectl-node-debug.md

 that you might use to debug, such as `ip`, `ifconfig`, `nc`, `ping`, and `ps`.
 You can also install other tools, such as `mtr`, `tcpdump`, and `curl`, from the respective package manager.

-When creating a debugging session on a node, keep in mind that:
+When creating a debugging session on a Node, keep in mind that:

 * `kubectl debug` automatically generates the name of the new Pod based on the name of the Node.